nik-john/segmented-control-interface/README.md

 ## Quick start

 1. Make sure that you have Node.js v8.15.1 and npm v5 or above installed.
-2. Clone this repo using `git@github.com:nik-john/segmented-control-interface.git`
+2. Clone this repo using `git clone git@github.com:nik-john/segmented-control-interface.git`
 3. Move to the appropriate directory: `segmented-control-interface`.<br />
 4. Run `npm start` to see the app at `http://localhost:3000`
 5. All available APIs can be seen at `http://localhost:3000/api`